-B. Mobile Virtual Network Operator - MVNO
+C. Mobile Virtual Network Operator - MVNO

-An MVNO is a cellular operator that does not own a cellular infrastructure and uses the network of another cellular operator to provide its customers with the service, where the extent of use of the resources of the existing operator can vary among MVNOs.
-The Ministry of Communications has currently completed its policy on MVNO and granted licenses to eight companies.
+The Ministry of Communications has currently completed its policy on MVNO and granted licenses to nine companies.
 Additional applications were for licenses submitted to the Ministry by various entities.

-At the date of this report, Rami Levy Communication Ltd. is the only active virtual operator utilizing Pelephone's network, based on the agreement between the companies.
+At the date of this report, there are three virtual operators including Rami Levy , utilizing Pelephone's network, based on the agreement between the companies.